Calandiva Care: How To Grow This Flowering Kalanchoe

-pink, yellow & orange kalanchoe calandivas in full bloom sit on a table
+Pink, yellow & orange kalanchoe calandivas in full bloom sit on a table.

-Most people treat them as a one-time blooming plant because it is a little bit tricky to get them to flower again.
-I’ll share more details on how to get them to bloom again towards the end if you’re interested in that.
+NOTE: Most people treat them as a one-time blooming plant because it’s a little bit tricky to get them to flower again.
+I’ll share more details on how to get them to bloom again in the “Flowering if you’re interested in that.
+As an experiment, I grew a Kalanchoe blossfeldiana for over 3 years.
+It eventually got too thin and leggy, and I set it to rest in the compost pile.

 Size

-close up of the flowers of a pink kalanchoe calandiva & an orange kalanchoe blossfeldiana
+Close up of the flowers of a pink kalanchoe calandiva & an orange kalanchoe blossfeldiana.

 Temperature